mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 With Gevent, it is possible to make WSGI application coexist in same process with realtime portion.
 With Tornado and other callback-based frameworks, while it is possible for realtime portion to run in same process, in separate thread, it is not advised for performance reasons (due to [GIL](http://en.wikipedia.org/wiki/Global_Interpreter_Lock)).

 And again, I prefer out-of-process approach, where separate set of processes/servers are responsible for realtime portion.
-They might be part of one project/repository, but they run side by side, separately.
+They might be part of one project/repository, but they always run separately, side by side.

 Lets assume you have social network and want to push status updates in realtime.